Second International School on Simulation of Nuclear Reactor Systems (SINUS)

 • First practical experience with numerical simulation software.

-Please note that participants will be selected based on eligibility and excellence, considering geographical, and gender balance aspects.
-The selection process will be based on applicant's motivation letters and educational track records.
+Participants were selected based on eligibility and excellence, considering geographical, and gender balance aspects.
+The selection process was based on applicant's motivation letters and educational track records.

-The proposed committee for selecting the students will include seven high-level experts in the field of reactor physics: the Chair of WPRS, the Chairs of the NEA Expert Group on Reactor Multiphysics (EGMUP), the Chair of the local WPRS Benchmark Workshop organising committee of ENEA, and the Head of the NEA Division for Nuclear Science and Education.
-The selection process will be supported by the NEA Secretariat.
+The proposed committee for selecting the students included high-level experts in the field of reactor physics: the Chair of WPRS, the Chairs of the NEA Expert Group on Reactor Multiphysics (EGMUP), and the Head of the NEA Division for Nuclear Science and Education.
+The selection process was supported by the NEA Secretariat.

 Organisation

-The training material development is co-ordinated by the NCSU.
-RSICC and the NEA Data Bank support the distribution of the required software.
+The training material development was co-ordinated by the NCSU.
+RSICC and the NEA Data Bank supported the distribution of the required software.
+An ENEN# Group Mobility Support fund by the European Union covered the travel costs of 20 participants, and N.IN.E.
+(Nuclear and Industrial Engineering) hosted and supported the in-person event in Lucca, Italy.

-Training material will be distributed on a MyNEA SharePoint Page (access only for lecturers and trainees).
+Training material was distributed on a MyNEA SharePoint Page (access only for lecturers and trainees).